Purpose and beneficiaries

 - Students who do not reside in Spain must substitute an equivalent of the above requested documentation from their country of residence.

-The Scholarship Committee constituted for the resolution of this call will decide on the scholarship applications before 14 May 2023.
+The Scholarship Committee constituted for the resolution of the ordinary call will decide on the scholarship applications before 10 May 2024.
+The scholarship applications from extraordinary period will be solved after July 16th 2024.